Watch our fireside chat or read the article below

 The most effective way to do it?
 Client-composited (client-side) watermarking.
 It’s clever, as consumers can’t see the watermarks.
 Only automated analysis can.

-Client‑composited watermarking occurs within the consumer device.
+Client‑composited watermarking is securely generated at the server-side and added to the video within the consumer device.
 The embedded player accesses a software library database that replies with a unique identifier.
 The watermark information is converted into a pattern, similar in concept to a QR code, and then is “composited” with the video via an overlay.

 Source: Friend MTS.
 Image source: frames from (CC) Blender Foundation